nodebreaker0-0/cosmos-sdk/docs/README.md

 features:
   - cta: Read
     title: Introduction to Cosmos SDK
-    desc: Learn about all the parts of the Cosmos SDK.
+    desc: Learn about all the parts of the Cosmos SDK. (test)
     label: 5 min
     url: /intro/overview.html
     image: spaceship